-- Background data and significance. - Preliminary Studies. - Research design and methods (study design; participant description, data to be collected; plan of analysis). - Appendix materials are allowed, including material to demonstrate that the treatment is ready for testing in humans.
+- · Background data and signi cance. - · Preliminary Studies. - Research design and methods (study design; participant description, data to be collected; plan of analysis). - A summary of how you will engage with people living with MND about this research. - A summary of how you will engage with people living with MND about this research. - Appendix materials are allowed, including material to demonstrate that the treatment is ready for testing in humans.
 Please note, it is NOT a regulatory requirement for drugs to have an IND submission prior to human trials in Australia.